4.jpg

 Details

-Resisting Narratives of Erasure (RNE) fellows receive $2500 and engage in two days of online professional learning from notable artists, curated by Visionary Justice StoryLab.
+Resisting Narratives of Erasure (RNE) fellows receive $3000 to support filmmaking and engage in two days of online professional learning from notable artists, curated by Visionary Justice StoryLab.
 New and experimental approaches to filmmaking are shared alongside strategies for story development.
 Visionary Justice StoryLab’s facilitation and approach centers an intersectional framework of racial, gender, and disability justice.
-Mentorship and project consultation with industry professionals are also available to participating fellows.
+Mentorship and project consultation with industry professionals are also provided to participating fellows.

 Criteria

-The 2024 RNE Fellowship is open to women and gender non conforming filmmakers of Black/African descent with an emphasis on LGBTQIA+ storytellers.
-Six filmmakers in or from the Southeast US* will be selected to create short films (under 20 minutes) on topics grounded in queer, Black, feminist perspectives. (*Arkansas, Alabama, District of Columbia, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, West Virginia)
+The Spring 2024 RNE Fellowship supported women and gender non-conforming filmmakers of Black/African descent with an emphasis on LGBTQIA+ storytellers.
+Seven filmmakers in and from the Southeast US* were selected to create short films (under 20 minutes) on topics grounded in queer, Black, feminist perspectives. (*Arkansas, Alabama, District of Columbia, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, West Virginia)

 IMG_2893 2.jpg